reepc/Handwriting-text-recognition-with-ChatGPT-Correction/README.md

 The version here is which you can run the model locally (in your PC).
 If you want to run in your PC, you need a GPU which CUDA supports (Nvidia's GPU).
-Or you can run in kaggle or colab, which are two cloud platforms.
+Or you can run in kaggle or colab, they both have some free compute resource.

+You can train an adapter according to your font to increase model's accuracy.

 ## Prerequisites